Sprouts Grant Program

 - Delineation and/or modulation of normal and disease-altered brain circuits

 What is the level of support?
-We will award up to four grants annually subject to availability of funds.
+We will award up to five grants annually subject to availability of funds.
 The maximum total funding per project is up to $25,000.

 See full details about eligibility and how to apply.